Battle of Shewan: The battle

 Despite numerous airstrikes, the Taliban continued to fight, utilizing their fortified positions to shield them from the airstrikes.
 They continued to fire mortar and RPG rounds at the marines.
 The F-15 section checked off station and were replaced by a Rockwell B-1 Lancer from the 34th Bomb Squadron.
 The B-1 dropped three more airstrikes into the trench system, but the Taliban continued to fight.
 The Force Recon platoon, reinforced by a squad from Golf 2, led a trench assault on the eastern portion of the Taliban fighting positions.

 Several hours into the fight, convoys of vehicles carrying an estimated 100 Taliban reinforcements with weapons and supplies arrived in the city.
 The Marines attacked the vehicles and the occupants and fired another volley of mortars and airstrikes as Force Recon continued to assault their way into the Taliban fighting positions.
 The Taliban were sustaining heavy casualties, and began to retreat into the buildings to hide from the coalition fire.
 More air attacks were fired on the buildings, though the Taliban fire was beginning to slow down, and the Marines were now only receiving sporadic mortar fire.
 The coalition spotted a Taliban mortar team operating in the mountains, and an 81 mm mortar strike was called onto their position, killing them.
 The Marines fell back and set up a perimeter around the buildings, cutting off the Taliban completely, and continued to engage Taliban fighters with their crew served weapons.
 Another bombing run destroyed the damaged Humvee while Marines prepared to disengage.
 During the lull in the fighting, the remaining Taliban fighters attempted to retreat into the mountains, but Golf 2 killed them before they were able to reach the safety of the rocks.

 Results

 The battle was the longest of 2nd Battalion, 7th Marines deployment, lasting over 8 hours.
 Outnumbered eight to one, no Marines died and over 50 Taliban soldiers were killed.
 The battle restored coalition freedom of movement in the area.
-The Taliban didn’t attack the area again for months.
+The Taliban did not attack the area again for months.